dotnet/docs-maui/docs/essentials/file-system-helpers.md

 ---
-title: "Xamarin.Essentials: File System Helpers"
+title: "File System Helpers"
-description: "The FileSystem class in Xamarin.Essentials contains a series of helpers to find the application's cache and data directories and open files inside of the app package."
+description: "The FileSystem class in Microsoft.Maui.Essentials contains a series of helpers to find the application's cache and data directories and open files inside of the app package." ms.date: 11/04/2018
-author: jamesmontemagno
-ms.custom: video
-ms.author: jamont
-ms.date: 11/04/2018
-no-loc: [Xamarin.Forms, Xamarin.Essentials]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

-# Xamarin.Essentials: File System Helpers
+# File System Helpers

-The **FileSystem** class contains a series of helpers to find the application's cache and data directories and open files inside of the app package.
+The `FileSystem` class contains a series of helpers to find the application's cache and data directories and open files inside of the app package.

 ## Get started